ukbendavies/secure-dev-workflow/terminal/readme.md

 This document describes how to enable unicode font support for an enhanced shell prompt for use with oh-my-posh and use Windows acrylic for transparency.

-The ```settings.json``` is included as a terminal configuration example but should not be used verbatim as terminal changes its spec frequently.
+Note: ```settings.json``` is file is included as a configuration example but should not be used verbatim as terminal changes its specification frequently.

 ## Terminal configuration documentation